w9n/garden/docs/examples/tls-project.md

 For the example to work you need to configure a local certificate authority (CA) on your computer for development.
 We'll use [mkcert](https://github.com/FiloSottile/mkcert) for this purpose.

+_Note: The source code for this project can be found at: [https://github.com/garden-io/garden/tree/master/examples/local-tls](https://github.com/garden-io/garden/tree/master/examples/local-tls)._

 ## Setup

 ### Step 1 - Install mkcert